harness/developer-hub/docs/platform/git-experience/configure-git-experience-for-harness-entities.md

 For this, you must specify a Harness Git Connector, a repo, branch details, and a file path.

 :::info note
-If you are using [Harness Code Repository](/docs/code-repository/) as your Git Repository, you will not require a Git Connector.
+If you are using [Harness Code Repository](/docs/code-repository/) as your Git Repository, you won't need a Git Connector.
 :::

 This topic explains how to create a remote pipeline and execute it using Harness Git Experience.